semrush/intergalactic/website/docs/components/select/select-code.md

 As with many of our components, you can access the logic of the component by passing a render-function to it.

-The example below shows how to implement `select all` and `deselect all` buttons using this function.
+The example below shows how to implement "Select all" and "Deselect all" buttons using this function.

 @example render-function